alexpiper/primer_evaluation/README.md

-# Analysis for Piper, Cogan, Cunningham & Blacket (In prep)
+# Computational Evaluation of DNA Metabarcoding for Universal Diagnostics of Invasive Insect Pests

 This repository contains the code required for reproducing the analyses presented in our preprint: